Thank You for Your Service

 Welcome!

-Our approach strengthens the bond between veterans and their service dogs, creating lifelong partnerships that foster independence, mental well-being, and purpose.
-Below are the best practices that guide our training process, ensuring success for both veterans and their K9 counterparts.
+Our approach is unique.
+Because the veteran is involved in the training from day one, it strengthens the bond between veterans and their service dogs, creating lifelong partnerships that foster independence, mental well-being, and purpose.
+Below are the best practices guiding our training process, ensuring success for veterans and their K9 counterparts.

 Veteran Involvement from Day One